jon-stott/Planets/README.md

 # Planets
 A BBC BASIC program to simulate the solar system.
 This program was published in the February 1998 edition of Acorn User.

-Planets.bas is a detokenised BBC BASIC file to allow the code to be viewed outside of RISC OS.
-Planets is the tokenised file for use on RISC OS.
+`Planets.bas` is a detokenised BBC BASIC file to allow the code to be viewed outside of RISC OS. `Planets,ffb` is the tokenised file for use on RISC OS.

 To run it, you will need to either use an actual Acorn computer (such as the RISC PC), or install an emulator such as [RPCEmu](https://www.marutan.net/rpcemu/index.php).
-The Planets file can be dropped into the HostFS folder to make it available to the emulator.
+The `Planets,ffb` file can be dropped into the HostFS folder to make it available to the emulator.
 Within the emulator, open the HostFS file system and double-click on Planets to run.

 ![Screenshot of the Planets program running](screenshot.png)